 Because we are reviewing a static image, we cannot really comment on any transition effects or builds that might have been used when it was delivered.
-This slide would probably be more effective if the different items of the bulletted list were built one by one rather than simply shown in their entirety.
+This slide would probably be more effective if the different items of the bulletted list were built one by one rather than simply shown in their entirety, but of course, such a strategy would disqualify you in the 3MT[®] competition.